Divorce Lawyers London

 Options for non-confrontational divorce

 The majority of divorce cases don’t go to court.
-Instead, we find it best to resolve issues with a collaborative approach through negotiation via us your solicitors or through mediation, collaborative law, Private Finacial Dispute Resolution or arbitration.
+Instead, we find it best to resolve issues with a collaborative approach through negotiation via us your solicitors or through non-court dispute resolution such as mediation, collaborative law, Private Financial Dispute Resolution or arbitration.
 There is no one option that will suit all families because each relationship is different.
 However, non-confrontational divorce generally makes it faster, cheaper and less acrimonious than going to court and it has a far higher success rate.

 The most common option is the family mediation process which helps you to explore finding solutions to separation and divorce in a constructive and supportive way.
 Our divorce lawyers are Resolution trained mediators who are trained to help resolve disputes over all issues faced by separating couples including specific issues such as financial settlements and arrangements for children.
 Our mediators will help you and your partner to identify issues that you can’t agree on and help you to reach an agreement.